mitesp/espider/README.md

 rules](https://chris.beams.io/posts/git-commit/#seven-rules) we roughly follow.

 **Fixing lint errors**: When you commit, `pre-commit` will check for lint.
-If found, it'll automatically fix the files, which you should then check for correctness and re add to the commit.\*\*\*
+If found, it'll automatically fix the files or describe the problem.
+You should check over the changes or fix the issues then re-add the files and commit.\*\*\*

 **Pushing**: Please `git pull --rebase` (no merge commits allowed!).\*\*\*\*